Aldiwildan77/inspectd/docs/PRD.md

 - **Composable**: Designed for pipes and automation
 - **Production-safe**: Minimal overhead, no background processes
 - **AI-optimized**: Deterministic output format for agent ingestion
+- **SDK-enabled**: Programmatic API for collecting and storing snapshots
+- **Production-ready**: Multiple storage backends with resource management

 ---